About MeI am an Assistant Professor of Econometrics and Statistics at the University of Chicago, Booth School of Business.

 - 2006 - MEng in Electrical and Computer Engineering, Aristotle University, Thessaloniki, Greece.

-- Panos Toulis, Edoardo M. Airoldi, "Asymptotic and finite-sample properties of estimators based on stochastic gradients", (Annals of Statistics, 2016, forthcoming)
+- Panos Toulis, Edoardo M. Airoldi, "Asymptotic and finite-sample properties of estimators based on stochastic gradients", (Annals of Statistics, 2017)